Workers’ Comp Costs Out of Control? How Alternate Duty Can Save Your Claim

 • Customer and vendor communication

-• Make followup calls to confirm contact information, service schedules, or satisfaction after
+• Make follow-up calls to confirm contact information, service schedules, or satisfaction after completed projects.

 • Update CRM or contact lists with accurate phone numbers, emails, and notes.